freeCodeCamp/guide/pages/docs/certificates-guide/create-an-ordered-list/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Create an Ordered list"
+title: "Create an Ordered list"
+parent: "certificates-guide"
 ---

 HTML has a special element for creating ordered lists, or numbered-style lists.